LIBERATING FOOTBALL TRAVEL

 Forfar gained League status in 1921 though rivalries with Dundee rivals have usually been played out in rare meetings in cup tournaments.
 Lower-flight dust-ups with Brechin and Montrose are more the norm, along with Arbroath.

-All the same, longevity and tradition count for a lot in these parts – and Forfar have been based at Station Park, train or no train, since 1888.
+Nevertheless, longevity and tradition count for a lot in these parts – and Forfar have been based at Station Park, train or no train, since 1888.

 Getting Around